Piqora/blog/_posts/2015-05-06-User-Generated-Content-Marketing-How-To-Get-Permission-To-Use-Photos-On-Instagram.markdown

 When you’re talking about user-generated photos for content marketing (pro tip: that’s what we’re talking about), there are three main types of UGC:

 <h3>1.
-UGC images from bloggers and friendly brands</h3>
+UGC-style images from photographers and bloggers</h3>

 Pros: Often very high quality, and increases exposure of your brand to the audiences of the blogger or friendly brand.

-Cons: Not scalable.
-Unless you want to keep paying those blogger fees, or those brands are so friendly they’re OK to keep publishing for your brands benefit.
+Cons: These are high quality photos, but are really authentic customer photos and can become a very costly way to acquire photos, if you try to scale it beyond a 1 or 2 campaigns.

 <h3>2.
 UGC images from a posted request or Instagram contest</h3>

-Pros: You get to ask for exactly what you want, rights and permission to reuse are figured out in advance.
+Pros: You specify the terms in your ToS and are legally cleared right off the bat.
+Plus, you get to ask for exactly what you want.

 Cons: The quality level is varied since the users’ motivation was to win a prize.